 in other words,

-With no loss of generality due to symmetry, let us consider only the northeastern quadrant where .
+Due to symmetry around the Equator and central meridian, with no loss of generality let us consider only the northeastern quadrant where .

 For , the following constraints hold: